jh0726/cse15l-lab-reports/labReport4.md

 ### git `<space>` ad `<tab>` `<enter>`
 ### git `<space>` com `<tab>` `<space>` -m `<space>` "Error Fixed" `<space>`
 ![Screenshot](gitPushCommit.png)
-'git add .' command adds entire change in the working directory. 'git commit' saves changes to my git repository.
+'git add .' command adds entire change in the working directory to the staging area.
+The updates in staging area are being sent and updated at my git repository through the 'git commit' command.
+In order to successfully commit, I had to include a message after '-m'.
+The message I chose was 'Error Fixed' to indicate that the error that caused the file to not compile correctly was fixed.
 * `<tab>`: *automatically fills out the remaining command line.
 In this case automatically completed 'clone'*